The 2010 Decennial Census

 Things You Need to Know

 - There is no long form this time.
-Those of you who were around for the last census or two are familiar with the fact that the decennial census had two different questionnaires: a short form with a relatively small number of questions, which everybody had to answer; and a long form with a lot more questions, which was sent to a sample (about one in six) of households.
-The long form was the one where they asked the questions regarding your income, education, occupation, how and where you travel to work, if you have any disabilities, etc. This was sometimes referred to by veteran statisticians and journalists as "the good stuff".
+Previous decennial censuses had two different questionnaires: a "short form" with a relatively small number of questions, which everybody had to answer; and a "long form" with many more questions, which was sent to a sample (about one in six) of households.
+The long form asked questions regarding your income, education, occupation, how and where you travel to work, if you have any disabilities, etc. This was sometimes referred to by veteran statisticians and journalists as "the good stuff".
 Since there is no long form in 2010, we cannot expect to get any data products containing any of this "good stuff".
-For those of you familiar with Census Bureau data product nomenclature and acronyms, this means that there will not be a Summary File 3 (SF3) this time.
+This means that there was not a Summary File 3 (SF3) this time.
 (Nor an SF4, etc.)

 - Why not?
 Because while the good stuff was very good, it became less good as the decade following each census went on.
 It got a little old.
 So, for example, by the time we got new 2000-census SF3 data in 2002 the SF3 data from 1990 was 12 years old.
-It was decided that what was needed was a new "continous measurement" approach which would involve doing a survey with a questionnaire similar to the decennial census long form that would be administered to a sample of the population througout the decade.
-This idea came to be implemented over the last decade or so as the American Community Survey (ACS).
+It was decided that what was needed was a new "continous measurement" approach, which would involve doing a survey with a questionnaire similar to the decennial census long form that would be administered to a sample of the population througout the decade.
+This idea was implemented as the American Community Survey (ACS).
 To get congressional support for the ACS, the Bureau had to promise that they would recover some of the ACS cost by not doing a long form in the decennial census any more.
-(There were other issues involved in this decision, such as "respondent burden", but we are oversimplifying here for the more casual user.)
 What this means is that if you are looking for poverty rates for census tracts in Cincinnati (for example) then you have come to the wrong place.
 Poverty data are based on questions regarding people's income; these were long-form questions.
 The published data — based upon questions that only appeared on the long form, which was only administered to a sample of the population — was referred to as sample data.
 So, there is no sample data to be found here in the 2010 decennial census section.
 For that sort of information, you'll need to go to the American Community Survey section.

 MCDC Data Holdings